-These are less common than skin changes, but sometimes develop after three months or more.
+Changes to hair sometimes develop after three months or more.
 Your eyelashes may grow longer and curlier.
 You may notice that your head and body hair is finer, curlier or more brittle.
-Some people have hair thinning or hair loss.
-Hair changes are usually temporary and improve gradually once treatment is over.
+Some people may have some hair thinning or hair loss.

 Smoking reduces the level of erlotinib in the blood and may make it less effective.
 If you smoke, try to quit before you start treatment.
 Tell your doctor or pharmacist if you stop smoking during treatment.